MrM12LRV/paintata/README.md

 When displaying lotsize, some lots have odd formats that are not parsed correctly by the default SoQL sorter. i.e. lot sizes such as "X134", "REAR PART 697 S.F", and "O-98 ACRES" will not be correctly interpreted.
+Note: remove this in the future.

-Sorting by Block and Lot does not have correct parsing either.
+I'm keeping it here for now; just simply acknowledging it.